yanu-ai/P0Person/README.md

 ## Goals

-* To modify a simple Java record/class, modify two driver programs, and create a new class to demonstrate understanding of records, classes, methods, and instance variables.
+* To modify a simple Java class, modify two driver programs, and create a new class to demonstrate understanding of records, classes, methods, and instance variables.
 * To learn about running Java programs using the VSCode IDE
 * To learn about using Git for project management.
 * To learn about CompSci201 workflow for assignments: Git, Gradescope, helper hours.